-Electrical Industries (7th May):--The development of hydro-electric stations in Swit-zerland is dealt with in a report on the economic and commercial conditions in that country to February of this year, by Mr. O. A. Scott, D.S.O., Secretary-in-Charge of Commercial Affairs, H.M.
+Electrical Industries (7th May):- The development of hydro-electric stations in Switzerland is dealt with in a report on the economic and commercial conditions in that country to February of this year, by Mr. O. A. Scott, D.S.O., Secretary-in-Charge of Commercial Affairs, H.M.
 Legation, Berne, and issued by the Department of Overseas Trade.
 Mr. Scott states that the first stage in the extension of the Wynau Power Station on the River Aare has now been completed.
 Two groups of turbines have been added, which brought the total available power to 10.400 h.p.
 This station is to have another 4,000 h.p.

-of the Wynau Power Station on the River Aare has now been completed.
+now been completed.
 Two groups of turbines have been added, which brought the total available power to 10,400 h.p.
 This station is to have another 4,000 h.p.
 This station is to have another 4,000 h.p.
-This station is to have another two the pederal Railways.
-One group has already undergone thals, and is now ready for service.
+This station is to have another 4,000 h.p.
+Two generating groups have been erected in the Barberine Power Works (Canton Valais) belonging to the Federal Railways.
+One group has already undergone trials, and is now ready for service.
 This station is to be equipped with five groups totalling 68,000 h.p.
 The Barberine Works, together, with the Vernayaz Power Station (Canton Valais), the construction of which will be begun shortly, will form a two-stage group equipped for a total of 170,000 h.p.
 A huge storage lake at a height of 6,000 feet above sea-level and containing 40,000,000 tons of water, held by a dam 900 feet long, will supply the necessary power.

-Work on the Waeggithal (Canton Schwyz-140,000 h.p.) and Chancy-Pougny (Canton Ceneva-43,000 h.p.) and Chancy-Pougny (Canton Ceneva-44,000 h.p.) and Chancy-Pougny (Canton Uniterwald-18,000 h.p.) are to be extended shortly to 32,000 h.p.
-As soon as economic conditions improve, the Bernese Power Company proposes to build a three-stage station in the Oberhasitial (Bernese Oberland) which will supply 213,000 h.p.
+Work on the Waeggithal (Canton Schwyz-140,000 h.p.) and Chancy-Pougny (Canton Geneva-43,000 h.p.) ower stations is reported to be progressing satisfactorily.
+The latter station is expected to be completed in 1924.

+The Lungern Power Works (Canton Unterwald-18,000 h.p.) are to be extended shortly to 32,000 h.p.
+As soon as economic conditions improve, the Bernese Power Company proposes to build a three-stage station in the Oberhaslital (Bernese Oberland) which will supply 213,000 h.p.
 A project for the utilisation of the River Albigna in the Canton Grisons has been submitted for approval.

-I got such a shock a few weeks ago when travelling over the Bruenige.
-It was looking out for the pretty Lungernsee, but to my amazement found it lower down the valley than before and with horribly steep and regular banks.
-The real, or ather former Lungernsee was dry and ugly to look at.
-I now hope, having read the above paragraph, that the increase in h.p. contemplated will necessitate a still larger storage of water, thereby filling up again the old Lungernsee, which wuild restore one of the chief beauties of that valley. valley.
+I got such a shock a few weeks ago when travelling over the Bruenig.
+I was looking out for the pretty Lungernsee, but to my amazement found it lower down the valley than before and with horribly steep and regular banks.
+The real, or rather former Lungernsee was dry and ugly to look at.
+I now hope, having read the above paragraph, that the increase in h.p. contemplated will necessitate a still larger storage of water, thereby filling up again the old Lungernsee, which would restore one of the chief beauties of that valley. valley.